Moving to Halifax - Where Should I Live

 This area generally has a high population of about 34,439 residents which consists of families.
 It features a mixture of condos, single family dwellings and multi-family residences along with upscale apartments.
 It is also home to multiple recreational facilities, trails and parks.
 Belchers Marsh Park is popular due to a blend of forested areas and some open areas which run along the riverside.
 Deers are normally seen here alongside small ducks and fishes that people can enjoy the sight off.
 Another appealing facility is the Northcliffe Centre which offers a pool, tennis courts, basketball courts and many other amenities.
 This neighbourhood is meant for families as it even contains the Halifax West High School so that children can get proper education nearby.
 This high school is located in the Mainland Common where outdoor sports take place regularly.

-Neighbourhoods for Students in Halifax
+Neighbourhoods for Students moving to Halifax

 Student life in Halifax is fun, even more if you find the right area to settle and enjoy every aspects of it.